IMLS/estimating-wifi/README.md

 There is only one endpoint provided: `/validate/<collection>/`.
 The only action is `POST`.
 This endpoint takes an arbitrary array of JSON data, grabs the corresponding validation schema for that collection from directus, and returns the result.

-Four HTTP headers are required to make this call:
+Three HTTP headers are required to make this call:

 - `X-Magic-Header`: secret key for the rabbit instance
 - `X-Directus-Host`: directus host
-- `X-Directus-Email`: directus user
-- `X-Directus-Password`: directus password
+- `X-Directus-Token`: directus token

 Errors from the Directus instance (if any) will be returned verbatim.
 Otherwise, the endpoint returns a standard [ReVal](https://github.com/18F/ReVAL) validation object in JSON.